Table of Contents

 According to the Academy of Nutrition and Dietetics, women need the following additional overall calorie intake during pregnancy:

 - Second trimester: +350 calories in addition to normal eating.

 - Third trimester: +450 calories in addition to normal eating.

 - Twins: +670 calories in addition to normal eating.

 It is also recommended to consume a minimum of 135-175 grams of carbohydrates during pregnancy and an additional 25 grams of protein.
-Important to note is the fact that weight gain may require different amounts of calories and protein depending on the mother’s level of physical activity and metabolic needs.
+It is important to note that weight gain may require different amounts of calories and protein, depending on the mother’s physical activity and metabolic needs.
 The American Academy of Pediatrics also recommends a daily prenatal multivitamin in addition to a balanced diet.

-Meat tends to be the most concentrated form of protein in our diets and it is a common belief that a vegetarian or vegan diet lacks in protein.
+Meat tends to be the most concentrated form of protein in our diets and it is a common belief that a vegetarian or vegan diet lacks protein.
 However, some vegan sources of protein include nuts, beans, seeds, quinoa, tempeh, tofu, soymilk, and oats.
-Eggs and dairy including milk, cheese, and yogurt are also good sources of protein for vegetarians that choose non-meat animal products.
+Eggs and dairy including milk, cheese, and yogurt are also good sources of protein for vegetarians.
 At this time, protein intake recommendations do not change depending on the source of protein.

 2) Vitamin B12